harvy4002/harvy4002.github.io/_posts/2024-07-31-dissecting-a-pig-butcher/2024-07-31-dissecting-a-pig-butcher.md

 but it was good fun though. 😈

-This post seems to contain sensitive information, but it's all false and looks like PII.
+This post seems to contain sensitive information or PII, but it's all false.

 There are also a few images of a medical injuries.

 ### Let's begin

 It started innocently enough.
 A kind lady named Nathalie accidently texted the wrong number.
-I get these all the time and treat then like a scam, so I just run along with it and see what happens.
+I get these all the time and treat them like a scam, so I just run along with it and see what happens.
 Generally just try to waste their time but as you see I could potentially do a lot more damage.

 [![initial_content.png](initial_content.png){: width="500"}](initial_content.png)

 It follows a certain trope of a genuine mistake but trying to make a fruitful opportunity out of it.
 Ok sure lets see what happens.
-Some nice plesentaties are exchanged.
+Some nice pleasantries are exchanged.
 Also they send a photo of "themselves", an attractive young asian woman.

 [![1_business.png](1_business.png){: width="500"}](1_business.png)

-She explains she is an owner of a business and clearly even more inviting.
+She explains she is an owner of a business and tries to be even more inviting.
-The aim here seems to be just introduce casual conversation and work out their target.
+The aim here is just introduce casual conversation and work out their target.

 [![2_collecting_the_mark.png](2_collecting_the_mark.png){: width="500"}](2_collecting_the_mark.png)